 Size 8 14kt Yellow or White Gold

 Dome top light comfort fit inside, 1.7 millimeters deep

 Dome top, heavy comfort fit inside, 2.6 millimeters deep

 Stick with Gold and Platinum and Avoid Titanium and Tungsten and Alternate Metals

 Gold and platinum can be sized and altered by your jeweler.

 Alternate metals?
 Well if you want to know what I really think read my blog post, "Don’t Buy Titanium or Tungsten Wedding Bands."

 If you don't have time, just know I DO NOT approve of alternate metals as wedding bands.

 What's the Takeaway Message?

 If you’re planning on wearing a band for the rest of your life, do yourself a favor and get something that’s easy to take on and off and won’t irritate the daylights out of your finger.
-Get a gold or platinum heavy comfort fit band.
+Whether you choose white gold, yellow, rose gold or platinum, go with a heavy comfort fit band.